Caballero018/holbertonschool-validation/module2_task5/README.md

 go and make installed

 ## Lifecycle
-go-build: Builds the API binary.
+go-build: Builds the API binary file using go
-hugo-build: Builds a website.
+hugo-build: Builds a website using gohugo on the dist folder
-build:   Website.
+build:   Builds all that is needed for website
 post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME
 check:   Lints and check for dead links on markdowns using markdownlint-cli and markdown-link-check
 validate:  Validates dist/index.html using W3C Hbtn validator